-I had my cousins over for tea a couple of weeks ago as I hadn’t seen them in a while, and when all our schedules finally aligned, getting together for Sunday afternoon tea seemed like the perfect low-key way to meet up, catch up, and hang out with some afternoon treats.
-What I had planned for tea was going to be delicious and fun 😋 😃.
+I had my cousins over for tea a couple of weeks ago as I hadn’t seen them in a while, and when all our schedules finally aligned, getting together for Sunday afternoon tea seemed like the perfect low-key way to meet up.
+What I had planned for tea was pakoras, cake and chai.

 Since I had just learnt how to make veggie pakoras from my friend Lakshmi, I couldn’t wait to make them at home.
-The best way to eat these pakoras is to have fun making them when family and friends are over.
-With my cousins coming for tea I knew it would be the perfect time to fry up of these delicious chickpea flour and veggie fritters.
+The best way to eat these fried veggie fritters called pakoras is to have them when family and friends are over.

 Little cousins were having two cake pieces each!
 They loved it 😊😋.

 Give this tea time menu with pakoras, cake and chai a try!